Townships of 1770 & Agnes Water

-Twin towns of 1770 & Agnes Water are located on a magical stretch of sub-tropical surf coastline north of Fraser Island and south of the Whitsundays, about an hour's drive from Bundaberg in the south or Gladstone in the north & just 5 hours drive north from Brisbane.
+Twin towns of 1770 and Agnes Water are located on a magical stretch of sub-tropical surf coastline, north of Fraser Island and south of the Whitsundays.
+About an hours drive from Bundaberg in the south or Gladstone in the north, and just 5 hours drive north from Brisbane.

-Seventeen Seventy and Agnes Water can be accessed by road, rail and air with airports in Bundaberg & Gladstone.
+1770 and Agnes Water can be accessed by road, rail and air with airports in Bundaberg and Gladstone.

 What's unique about 1770 and Agnes Water?

-Some 6 kilometres north of Agnes Water is the town of 1770, so named after the visit of Lieut James Cook in May 1770.
+The town of 1770 is named after the visit of Lieut.
+James Cook in May 1770.
 Cook's second landfall in Australia, the first in Queensland, gives rise to the area's claim to be the birthplace of Queensland.
 The infamous Agnes Water is the most northern surf beach on the east coast.

-Agnes Water offer a beautiful ocean patrolled surf beach whilst 1770 is located on the calm waters of Roundhill estuary - the gateway to the southern end of The Great Barrier Reef.
-The two towns are simply 6 km apart from each other.
+Agnes Water offers a beautiful, patrolled surf beach, whilst 1770 is located on the calm waters of Roundhill estuary - the gateway to the southern end of the Great Barrier Reef.
+The two towns are simply 6 kilometres apart from each other.

-Great weather all year round makes for the perfect holiday location and if you live here - the locals say 'it's never too hot or never too cold'!
+Great weather all year round makes for the perfect holiday location - the locals say, 'It's never too hot or never too cold!'
 Enjoy warm, dry, sunny winters and the summer temperatures rarely exceed 32 degrees celsius.
 Over 300 days of sunshine, you won’t want to leave!
-Year round swimming, kayaking, supping, surfing, diving and fishing onshore & off shore - beach, esturay & reefs!
+Year round swimming, kayaking, SUPing, surfing, diving and fishing on-shore & off-shore beach, esturay and reefs.
 Surrounded by national parks on three sides and the Great Barrier Reef marine park on the other, this area is held in high regard as one of the most pristine environments in the world.